abhi7275/FileSync/README.md

 License

-This project is licensed under the [Your License Name] - see the LICENSE file for details.
+This project is licensed under the [FileSync Custom License] - see the LICENSE file for details.

 Contributing